Jeffrey Epstein’s Secret Blackmail Tapes Were Used To Influence Intelligence Agencies, Says John Mark Dougan

 During the recent episode of the podcast, Epstein: Devil in the Darkness, former Palm Beach County Deputy Sheriff John Mark Dougan spoke about the secret DVDs that Jeffrey Epstein reportedly kept in his luxurious Manhattan townhome.
 According to Dougan, the DVDs contain footage from the bedrooms in his property, and he believes they were used to blackmail the wealthy.

 Per Radar Online, Dougan revealed that every bedroom in Epstein’s homes had multiple cameras installed to keep track of everyone inside.
-The accused sex trafficker allegedly stored all of the footage but, according to Dougan, the Palm Beach Police Department was unable to get its hands on the DVDs — a search revealed nothing.
+The accused sex trafficker allegedly stored all of the footage, but according to Dougan, the Palm Beach Police Department was unable to get its hands on the DVDs; a search revealed nothing.

 “It’s not really a question of who would have had access.
 The question you should be asking is: Who had knowledge that the search was coming?
 And the answer to that is the Palm Beach County State Attorney’s Office and the Palm Beach County Sheriff’s Office.”